shruthireddyrekula/Text_Classification_TF/README.md

 # Text_Classification using Tensorflow 2.0 (Keras)

-This is a quick introduction to use tensorflow for image classification problem.
+This is a quick introduction to use tensorflow for text classification problem.
 Here are the steps to follow

 1. Load train and test data